 There are seven air-conditioned staterooms that range from single, twin, double, or master size – each with an ensuite bathroom.
 Your rate includes three full meals per day, drinks, snacks, and one glass of wine per day.

 The Damai I also has a camera room, three lounge areas on deck, an indoor lounge, and a 3G hotspot.
 During surface intervals, the Damai I offers shore excursions that include trekking around volcanoes, searching for Komodo dragons, and snorkel sessions.

 Blue Manta is a robust steel hulled liveaboard built in 2014 that can accommodate up to 22 guests per journey.
-At 20-square-meters, the rooms are spacious and come with a window, bathroom with hot water, towels, storage space, and air conditioning.
+At 20-square-meters, the rooms are spacious and comes with a window, bathroom with hot water, towels, storage space, and air conditioning.
 Deluxe rooms come with larger windows and more bed options.

-Underwater photographers love diving with Blue Manta thanks to its dedicated rinse tanks, blow dryers, and camera room.
+Underwater photographers love diving with Blue Manta.
+Thanks to its dedicated rinse tanks, blow dryers, and camera room.
 There is also a lounge room with TV, massage area, sun deck, and more.

 Between dives, enjoy movie night on the main saloon, reading from the library, or lounge on one of the two onsite decks.
 Your trip includes three buffet-style meals and snacks throughout the day.
 Alcohol available for extra cost.

 There are eight rooms to host 16 guests that range from twin staterooms, master staterooms, and deluxe staterooms.
 All rooms have air conditioning, TVs, an ensuite bathroom, and windows.
 The master stateroom has one queen bed.
 The deluxe staterooms have a queen and twin bed.
 Your trip includes three meals, juices, snacks, and limited alcoholic beverages.

 All cabins have air conditioning, private bathrooms with hot water, storage space, and more.
 Only the deluxe cabins have a TV player and desk.
 Common areas include a sundeck, lounge area with a TV, shaded sun deck, and more.
 You’ll be served a full breakfast, snacks, lunch, and each dinner comes with a glass of wine.

 Meals include three-course breakfasts and lunches along with a buffet style dinner.
 Snacks are available throughout the day and beer is extra.
-You can dine inside in an air-conditioned dining room, or outside on the deck.
+You can dine inside in an air-conditioned dining room, or alfresco on the deck.

 The Raja Manta is one of the best liveaboards in Raja Ampat for budget divers.
 You’ll get the full liveaboard experience with friendly staff who service this incredibly stable liveaboard.
 There is plenty of space to relax on the deck, a bar, and daily activities suitable for non-divers.

 There are a variety of rooms to choose from ranging from simple to more deluxe.
 All rooms have a port-hole window, power outlets, and air conditioning.
 The deluxe rooms also have a bathroom with hot showers.
 The Raja Manta serves five meals per day – knowing well how hungry divers tend to get after a few dives.
 Beverages are included with every meal and alcohol is extra.

-The Salt Sirens is a participant in the PADI Travel and Liveaboard.com affiliate programs, an affiliate advertising program designed to provide a means for us to earn fees by linking to our affiliate partners.
+The Salt Sirens is a participant in the PADI Travel, DiveBooker and Liveaboard.com affiliate programs, an affiliate advertising program designed to provide a means for us to earn fees by linking to our affiliate partners.